SteveJustin1963/abs/README.md

 FFFF
 ````
 In this example, the hexadecimal values from 0000 to FFFF represent the integers from 0 to 32767 and from -32768 to -1, respectively, in 2's complement format.

+## is zero an integer?
+Yes, zero is an integer.
+In mathematics, an integer is a number that can be written without a fractional component, such as -2, -1, 0, 1, 2, etc. Zero is an integer because it can be written without a fractional component.

+In programming, an integer is a data type that represents a whole number.
+Depending on the programming language and the specific implementation, integers may be represented using a fixed number of bits, such as 16 or 32 bits, or using a variable number of bits.
+In some languages, there may also be different types of integers, such as signed or unsigned integers, or integers of different sizes.

+Regardless of the specific representation or type, zero is always considered an integer in programming because it represents a whole number without a fractional component.

+## whats the abs of zero?
+The absolute value of zero is zero.
+The absolute value of a number is defined as the non-negative value of the number, regardless of its sign.
+Since zero is already a non-negative number, its absolute value is simply itself.